tekewin/used_cars/README.md

 ![log(price) histogram](used-cars-log-price-histogram.png)

 Development was done on Google CoLab and also locally on a Linux workstation.
-I ran more exhaustive grid searches with suggestions from OpenAI O1.
-The longer grid searches were run locally due to limited free resources on CoLab, but did not show significant improvements.
+I ran more exhaustive grid searches, but those were run locally due to limited free resources on CoLab, and did not show significant improvements.
+Price predictions were similar, but predicted prices using multiple regression were a little lower.

 ![importances](https://github.com/user-attachments/assets/81467431-3f0c-4d10-80db-810458470716)

-Models were evaluated using R-squared and mean absolute error.
+Models were evaluated using adjusted R-squared and mean absolute error.

-**R-squared Score: 0.7312**
+**Adjusted R-squared Score: 0.942**

-The notebook can still be improved by better design for handling new, outside data for predictions.
-Also, the engine feature could be broken into engine_hp and engine_displacement.
-I only used engine_hp.
+The notebook can still be improved.